Jose Francisco Melenez Roman

 Academic and research departmentsCentre for Sustainability and Wellbeing in the Visitor Economy, Centre for Competitiveness of the Visitor Economy, School of Hospitality and Tourism Management.

 My research project

-Analysis of the co-creation process of sustainability-oriented innovations in tourism destinations
+Co-creation of sustainability-oriented innovations in tourism destinations

 A native of Peru, Jose acted as International Cooperation in Tourism Coordinator for the Ministry of Foreign Trade and Tourism in Peru (2015-2016).
 In his capacity, he served as focal point for the UNWTO, OAS, Pacific Alliance, APEC, and WEF; and led the development of the XXIII Congress of Ministers and High Level Authorities in Tourism of the OAS, the 9th APEC Tourism Ministerial Meeting, the first UNWTO Prototype on Food Tourism, among other multilateral initiatives.

 We analysed sustainable tourism monitoring schemes in the EU to develop a pre-feasibility of an EU initiative to facilitate the measurement of the sustainability performance of EU destinations.
 The study evaluated the current use of STMS to inform policy in destinations, identified benefits and barriers experienced by users, assessed opportunities for mainstreaming STMS, and designed policy options to encourage and support STMS for destinations.
 The report followed a bottom-up approach through a series of interviews and participatory workshops as well as documental review.
 This Impulse Paper was developed for the European Commission to inform their actions in sustainable tourism.
 The team included Prof. Font.
 Gloria Crabolu, Mohammad Ruhual Amin and Jose Francisco Melenez Roman from the Centre for Sustainability and Wellbeing in the Visitor Economy (SWELL).